Passively Recovering Waste Heat Energy With Every Shower

 The Standard Assessment Procedure (SAP) is the methodology used by the Government to assess and compare the energy and environmental performance of dwellings.
-It was developed by the Building Research Establishment in 1992 and its purpose is to provide accurate and reliable assessments of dwelling energy performances.
+Developed by the Building Research Establishment in 1992, its purpose is to provide accurate and reliable dwelling energy performances assessments.

-Part L of the building regulations uses SAP (Since 1994) to assess a buildings energy performance and a reduced data SAP (rdSAP) was introduced in 2005 as a lower cost method to assess the performance of existing dwellings.
+Part L of the building regulations uses SAP (Since 1994) to assess a buildings energy performance.
+Reduced data SAP (rdSAP) was introduced in 2005 as a less costly method to assess the performance of existing dwellings.

 How SAP works

-SAP assess how much energy a dwelling will use while delivering a defined level of comfort and service provision.
-The assessment is based on standardised assumptions for occupancy and behaviour and enables a like-for-like comparison of dwelling performance, with factors such as fuel costs and emissions of carbon dioxide (CO2) determined from the assessment.
-SAP quantifies a dwelling’s performance in terms of: energy use per unit floor area, a fuel-cost-based energy efficiency rating (the SAP Rating) and emissions of CO2 (the Environmental Impact Rating).
+Standard Assessment Procedure assess how much energy a dwelling will use while delivering a defined level of comfort and service provision.
+The assessment is based on standardised assumptions for occupancy and behaviour enabling a like-for-like comparison of dwelling performance.
+Factors such as fuel costs and emissions of carbon dioxide (CO2) are determined from the assessment.
+SAP quantifies a dwelling’s performance in terms of: energy use per unit of floor area, a fuel-cost-based energy efficiency rating (the SAP Rating), and the emissions of CO2 (the Environmental Impact Rating).